Squat, Strengthen, and Superset with the Best Weightlifting App (2025), Tested by Trainers

 RELATED: Best Online Workout Programs

-Like calls to like, so we asked Senior Staff Writer—and Olympic weightlifter—Caine Wilkes to try out a few of the available programs and share his experience.
-He focused his efforts on the Weightlifting Male 2.0 Program—there’s a comparable program for women with volume and intensity adjustments—he scored this program a 4 out of 5 overall for its ease of use both with the desktop and mobile PDF and accessible video links for exercise demonstrations as well as weekly training goals and warm-up/cool-down protocols.
-Caine also gave the program a progressive overload score of 5 out of 5 for its emphasis on volume and built-in de-load week.
+Like calls to like, so being a fellow Olympian, I had to try out a few of the available programs and share my experience.
+I focused my efforts on the highly popular Weightlifting Male 2.0 Program—there’s also a comparable program for women with volume and intensity adjustments.
+I scored this program a 4 out of 5 overall for its ease of use both with the desktop and mobile PDF and accessible video links for exercise demonstrations as well as weekly training goals and warm-up/cool-down protocols.
+The app also gets a progressive overload score of 5 out of 5 for its emphasis on volume and built-in de-load weeks.

 RELATED: Equipment for Olympic Weightlifting